 Cardbacks: Beginners Guide

-In reality, due to the amount of companies and countries involved in the distribution of Star Wars figures in Trilogo packaging a designation system like this is just too simple to accurately identify certain figures.
-There are a lot of country specific differences which can create even more variations and also confuse matters.
+In reality, due to the amount of companies and countries involved in the distribution of Star Wars figures in Trilogo packaging, a designation system like this is far too simple to accurately identify every Trilogo variant.

-This is considered a “hybrid” card, it uses a standard trilogo back design but the front is actually more like an earlier Palitoy cardfront.
+The 70A is also commonly referred to as a “hybrid” card.
+It uses a standard Trilogo back design but the front actually resembles an earlier ROTJ Palitoy cardfront.

-A glossy well made card, the 70B is an easy to find variation, many figures were released on this card type, it’s very close in appearance to the 70C.
+The 70B is quite is an easy to find variation and many figures were released on this card type.
+It’s very close in appearance to the 70C.

-The 70C appears to be a new design of the 70B , noticeably it has a larger white border around the figure and the trademark information which was previously outside the border in white text is now inside the border in black text.
+The 70C appears to be a new design of the 70B.
+It has a noticeably larger white border/racetrack around the figure and the trademark information which was previously outside the border in white text is now inside the border in black text.
 It is a cheaply produced cardback with a thin matte cardstock.

-This particular cardback was only used for the POTF (Power of the force) line, it has an added UPC code in the top right hand side.
+The 70D cardback was only used for the POTF (Power of the force) line.
+You’ll notice that unlike the previous cards, the 70D has an added UPC /barcode section located at the top right hand side.

 So there you go!
 This is pretty basic but many collectors don’t know of the differences, so now when looking at figures you should be able to tell your 70B from your 70C!